 Father Phillip Crotty (generally known as Phil) embodies much of the history of the Australian Province’s long and beneficial association with India and its mission in Hazaribag (begun in 1951).

 After studying Hindi, he entered the philosophate in Pune and did regency in Maheshmunda and Ranchi, working with younger and older students with equal facility, before studying theology in Kurseong.
 His theologate was exactly contemporaneous with Vatican II and the new ideas being explored in Rome stimulated a generation of students coming to grips with what inculturation meant for them.
 The theologate at Kurseong was renowned for its staff and students and their delight and intellectual rigour in taking advantage of the Council’s opening to the world.
 The lessons were not lost on Phillip, who went on to apply them in practical ways in his work among the tribal people in Hazaribag.
 Having done advanced studies in Hindi and learnt Kurukh (also known as Oraon), he ministered faithfully to people of all walks of life and backgrounds, from steelworkers to residents in remote villages.
-A man of great spiritual depth, he maintained throughout his life a keen but gentle sense of humour and the eye of a curious observer of the human condition, a warm gaze which included his own foibles and weaknesses.
+A man of great spiritual depth and a wonderful pastor who touched many lives, he maintained throughout his life a keen but gentle sense of humour and the eye of a curious observer of the human condition, a warm gaze which included his own foibles and weaknesses.

 This deep and sympathetic understanding of the human condition and his ability to contextualise it in the light of the love of God served him well as regional superior and made him well loved by subjects and colleagues alike.
 He became a noted spiritual father and director, serving as Director of Hazaribag’s regional theologate from 1987-1989 and of the Region’s pre-novitiate in Daltonganj in 1998.